Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 • Hand-forged construction using traditional kitae (forging)

-• Screen-accurate proportions matching the film's specs
+• Screen-accurate proportions matching the film's specifications

 ⭐⭐⭐⭐⭐ "Feels exactly like what you'd expect from Hattori Hanzo steel.
 The Damascus pattern is mesmerizing." - David R., Ottawa